utdata/icj-class/00_start_a_project.md

 - `git init` will initialize the repo
 - `git add .` to add the files
 - `git commit -m "first commit` to save the files.
-- Create your repo in Github.com
+- Create your repo in Github.com.
-- Copy the `git remote add origin` line and run it
+- Copy the `git remote add origin` line and run it.
 - `git push origin master` to push the code to Github.

 You should be ready to continue with the assignment.